 Aired on Provincetown TV

 Recorded in the basement of our childhood home, my sister and I sell hoarded family belongings, interviewing my parents and recounting the social histories of each item.
-The items are listed for purchase on ebay, making transparent the economy of the artwork.
-By locating its contents outside of a typical art market, the project is also a pragmatic effort to address the financial needs of a creative practice.
+An improvisational and endurance-based exercise, we take on the absurd task of generating monetary value and appeal for these junk items through sustained banter and dialogue.
 The work explores personal questions of social aspiration, material excess, sustainability, and family history, while also serving as a genuine attempt to deaccession and question our enduring attachment to things.